actoron/jadex/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

     // e.g. according to the figure
 ```

+Note that you can find the completed code in the [summary section](07%20Summary.md#exercise-a3-additional-patrol-plan-code).

 Add the methods above into your `CleanerBDIAgent.java`.
 Execute the agent by starting the `Main` class.
 Do you notice a difference?